pradyumnadav/SQL_Case_Studies/Case_Study_2.md

 <img width="285" alt="image" src="https://github.com/pradyumnadav/SQL_Case_Studies/assets/132384475/d7b0c021-496a-469a-aa91-3e941f753e76">

 ## 9. What was the volume of pizzas for each hour of the day?
+Use the extract function to find the hour of order time for each placed order and then count the number of orders per each hour.

 ```sql
 SELECT EXTRACT(hour FROM order_time) AS hour_of_order, COUNT(order_id) AS count_orders
 FROM pizza_runner.customer_orders